Alice Meyer

-Alice Meyer was a backup outfielder who played in the All-American Girls Professional Baseball League.
+Alice Meyer was a backup outfielder who played in the All-American Girls Professional Baseball League (AAGPBL).
 She batted and threw right handed.

 Meyer spent a season with the South Bend Blue Sox in 1949 and appeared in 37 games.
 She hit a batting average of .211 (19-for-90) with six runs scored and 13 RBI, including two triples and nine stolen bases.

-The AAGPBL folded in 1954, but there is a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York since November 5, 1988, that honors the entire league rather than any individual figure.
+The AAGPBL folded in 1954, but there is a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, since November 5, 1988, that honors the entire league rather than any individual figure.